A Studio Classroom is where students create with purpose & share with audience on the page, stage & screen.

 This visual essay by a high school student during the 2020 spring closure was selected as one of the top ten submissions for the Skills Alberta virtual video showcase.

-Create & Curate Your Channel to Connect with Your Community!
+Create & Curate a Channel to Connect with Your Community!

-Whether they're petroglyphs papyrus, parchment, paper or pixels, the best worksheets for making original artwork have always begun blank.
+Whether it's on papyrus, parchment, paper or pixels, the best worksheets for original artwork always begin blank.

 Examples of Publications, Presentations & Productions from students & teachers.